 Before you reassemble your AC unit, you’ll want to straighten out the bristles and fins in your unit.
 A common problem for many units is that the fins get tangled and twisted.
 You can purchase a fin comb to help correct the fins to their original state.

 Once your unit is cleaned, you only have to wait a few minutes before turning it back on again.
-Then, you will be set for plenty of cool, clean air during the summer.
+Then, you will be set for plenty of cool, clean air now, or when you actively use it in the summer.